 Spring Break at Bayou Bend

-Perfect for families celebrating Spring Break, Bayou Bend Collection and Gardens features child-friendly activities in the gardens, in the historic house, and at the Lora Jean Kilroy Visitor Center.
-Drop in!
-No reservations necessary.
+Perfect for families celebrating Spring Break!
+Bayou Bend Collection and Gardens offers child-friendly activities in the gardens, in the historic house, and at the Lora Jean Kilroy Visitor Center.

 Activities | Daily Highlights

 (11 a.m. to 1 p.m. unless otherwise noted)

 - Monday | Hope Cowan “Springtime Harp”

 - Thursday | Puppet Pizzazz “Living Flower Garden”

 (11 a.m. to noon & 1 p.m. to 2 p.m.)

 - Friday | Petting Zoo with “Farm Group” Zone

 (1 p.m. to 3 p.m.)